Pink Shirt Day: We all have a role to play in stopping bullying!

 In response, Dr. Vaillancourt is leading a team of researchers investigating the long-term effects of bullying on adult mental health, academic achievement, and functional outcomes (such as the ability to meet financial obligations or hold a job).

 Dr. Vaillancourt notes that a number of behavioural issues can be symptoms of a mental health condition resulting from poor treatment by peers.

 The Internet has added another aggravating factor to the challenge of eliminating bullying.
 While past generations dealt with bullying in the playground and schoolyard, today’s youth also face cyberbullying on social media sites – meaning that they are always just one click away from being victimized.

-The hope is that the evidence gathered on the long-term impacts will lead to programs and interventions that are truly effective in reducing the prevalence of bullying.
-Dr. Vaillancourt also hopes that her work will encourage the sharing best practices across all jurisdictions, so children across Canada can live, attend school, and play without fear of victimization.
+Dr. Vaillancourt also hopes that her work will encourage the sharing best practices across all jurisdictions, so children across Canada can live, attend school, and play without fear of being abused by their peers.